bitdessin/JustDeepIt/tutorials/SOD/README.rst

     :align: center

-Training takes 1-2 hours, and it depends on the computer hardware.
+Training takes 5-20 minutes, and it depends on the computer hardware.

 Inference